 Choosing the best battery case for the iPhone 5, 5s, 5c?

 Which is the best battery case for the iPhone 5 or its later models, the iPhone 5s and iPhone 5c?
 We’ve reviewed the latest battery case that boost your Apple smartphone’s energy levels.
-[Updated June 10, 2013: Mophie Juice Pack Plus added to comparison.
-Updated: September 17: do the Mophie cases fit the new iphone 5s and 5c?
-Updated November 25, 2013: added Phonesuit Elite 5 battery case.]
+[Updated December 11,2014: Mophie Juice Pack Helium for iPhone 5c added.]

-Which Mophie battery case is best: Juice Pack Air, Juice Pack Helium, or Juice Pack Plus?
+Which Mophie battery case is best: Juice Pack Air, Juice Pack Helium, Juice Pack Plus or Space Pack?
 Or should you consider the rival Powerskin Battery Case for iPhone 5, or the Phonesuit Elite 5?

 Every iPhone user dreads the little red bar and low-battery warnings, and a drained iPhone is no good to anyone.
 A battery case not only protects your iPhone but ensures it stays in full use all day.